 The EU's General Data Protection Regulation goes into effect May 25.
 Whether you own European assets, maintain offices in Europe or simply have EU citizens in your database, GDPR applies to you and the consequences for violations are severe.
 Are your preparations where they need to be?
 Legal representatives from Wittliff Cutter and experts from SIIA's policy team will go over a final checklist for GDPR preparation, as well as identifying the answers that your team will need to provide with GPR just weeks away.

-Carl Schonander, Senior Director for International Public Policy, SIIA
+Carl Schonander, Senior Vice President for Global Public Policy, SIIA

 Jack Simms, Partner, Wittliff | Cutter | Austin PLCC